 Greek name: Ἄρκτος Μικρά (Arktos Mikra)

 The Little Bear was said by the Greeks to have been first named by the astronomer Thales of Miletus, who lived from about 625 to 545 BC.
 The earliest reference to it seems to have been made by the poet Callimachus of the third century BC, who reported that Thales ‘measured out the little stars of the Wain [wagon] by which the Phoenicians sail’.
 The little bear was evidently unknown to Homer, two centuries before Thales, for he wrote only of the Great Bear, never mentioning its smaller counterpart.

-It is not clear whether Thales actually invented the constellation or merely introduced it to the Greeks, for Thales was reputedly descended from a Phoenician family and, as Callimachus said, the Phoenicians navigated by reference to Ursa Minor rather than Ursa Major.
-Aratus points out that although the Little Bear is smaller and fainter than the Great Bear, it lies closer to the pole and hence provides a better guide to true north.
-We have the word of Eratosthenes that the Greeks also knew Ursa Minor as Φοινίκη (Phoenike), i.e. the Phoenician.
+It is not clear whether Thales invented the constellation himself or merely introduced it to the Greeks, for Thales was reputedly descended from a Phoenician family and, as Callimachus said, the Phoenicians navigated by reference to Ursa Minor rather than Ursa Major.
+Aratus, a contemporary of Callimachus, pointed out that although the Little Bear is smaller and fainter than the Great Bear, it lies closer to the pole and hence provides a better guide to true north.
+Eratosthenes tells us that the Greeks also knew Ursa Minor as Φοινίκη (Phoenike), i.e. the Phoenician.
 In the sky the two bears stand back to back, facing in opposite directions, with the tail of Draco the dragon between them.

 Polaris and the north celestial pole